 The minutes tick by inexorably while the city waits, breathless to see the outcome.
-The entire New York subway system has by now ground to a halt and when the money is finally raised, there are only 26 minutes remaining before the hijackers begin to carry out their threat.
+The entire New York subway system has by now been ground to a halt, and when the money is finally raised, there are only 26 minutes remaining before the hijackers begin to carry out their threat.

 Then begins a mad scramble to get the ransom money to the gang on time.
-The police car carrying the cash crashes and overturns and the motorcycle outriders have to take over.
-They arrive at the station entrance just as the deadline hour strikes and Garver frantically pleads with Blue to not harm any hostages.
+The police car carrying the cash crashes and overturns, and the motorcycle outriders must take over.
+They arrive at the station entrance just as the deadline hour strikes, and Garver frantically pleads with Blue not to harm any hostages.

-What is puzzling everyone, however, is how Blue and his gang are going to make a successful getaway.
-After all, they are in a train that cannot deviate from its rails, and whenever they leave it, they must do so on foot.
+What is puzzling everyone, however, is how Blue and his gang will make a successful getaway.
+After all, they are on a train that cannot deviate from its rails, and whenever they leave it, they must do so on foot.
 But with the help of Green’s extensive knowledge of the subway system, Blue has worked out a plan that seems foolproof.

-Jerry Stiller as Lt Rico Patrone of the Subway police is properly disinterested at first and earnestly involved by the film’s slowly building climax.
+Jerry Stiller, as Lt Rico Patrone of the Subway police, is properly disinterested at first and earnestly involved in the film’s slowly building climax.